Gregg Bordowitz: Biography

+This connection becomes clearer through his discussion of ACT UP (AIDS Coalition to Increase Power), which he describes as a “diverse, non-partisan group, united in anger and committed to direct action to end the global AIDS epidemic”.
+Rather than fighting for space in dominant media, Bordowitz insisted on creating alternative modes of representation.
+Testing the Limits exemplifies this approach: in addition to his ‘guerilla’ style of compilation, it is set to “Living in Wartime”, a song by activist Michael Callen.
+Bordowitz explains that the interactions between music and image functioned as an organizing tool, using the structure of music television to produce new meaning.
+His goal, ultimately, was to use video to organize activist communities and to highlight where their lives and struggles intersect.
+“The single most important objective is to affirm the lives of people living with AIDS and the social relations those lives include”.
+Through video, Bordowitz sought to challenge dominant narratives and create space for coalition and connection.

 In 1993, filled with despair at the decline of AIDS activism as well as his own diminishing chances of survival, Bordowitz produced one of his most famous pieces, the documentary/montage Fast Trip, Long Drop.
 In this video, Bordowitz addresses the public's reaction to and representation of the AIDS epidemic as well as his own fears, insecurities, and struggles related to the disease.
-Fast Trip, Long Drop provides a pessimistic counterpoint to the flood of representations of people "Surviving and Thriving" with AIDS through a collage of documentary footage, staged parody, and vintage film clips.
-For the first time in an AIDS-related documentary, people with AIDS were shown addressing and coming to terms with the ever-present fact of their own mortality.
-As Bordowitz explains in his 1999 interview with the AIDS art forum Artery, "When I made "Fast Trip, Long Drop" I was tired of pretending for the sake of others that I would survive.
+Fast Trip, Long Drop provides a realistic counterpoint to the flood of representations of people "Surviving and Thriving" with AIDS through a collage of documentary footage, staged parody, and vintage film clips of activist protests executed by ACT UP.
+For the first time in an AIDS-related documentary, people with AIDS were shown reflecting and discussing their reality in the face of the ever-present fact of their mortality.
+As Bordowitz explains in his 1999 interview with the AIDS art forum Artery, "When I made 'Fast Trip, Long Drop,' I was tired of pretending for the sake of others that I would survive.
 I became preoccupied with the burdens that sick people bear on behalf of those around them who are well.
 I wanted to get a handle on despair and put it out there as a political problem.
 To be recognized and discussed.
 If we couldn't do this, then it all seemed like bullshit.
 I wanted an honest media produced in the interests of people living with AIDS."
-The film, along with many of his other works, has been shown in film festivals, museums, and on television ever since with extremely positive response.
+The film is centered around Bordowitz's life and relationships cultivated during this epidemic, which he achieves by discussing the reality of losing friends and the difficulty of living with AIDS.
+The film, along with many of his other works, has been shown in film festivals, museums, and on television ever since, with an extremely positive response.